This baked eggplant Parmesan recipe will become one of your family favorites! Crispy eggplant is layered with herbs, tomato sauce, and cheese.

 Ready to make eggplant parm?
 Here’s what you need to do:

 - Bread the eggplant.
-Mix together the herb, Parmesan, and panko coating in one shallow bowl, and whisk 2 eggs with a dash of almond milk in another.
+Mix together the herb, Parmesan, and panko coating in one shallow bowl, and whisk 3 eggs in another.
 Dip each eggplant slice into the egg mixture before tossing it in the panko.
 Make sure the eggplant is well-coated on all sides!

 - Bake the eggplant.
 Arrange the breaded eggplant slices in a single layer on 2 parchment-lined rimmed baking sheets.
-Drizzle with olive oil and bake at 400° until tender and golden brown.
+Drizzle with olive oil and bake at 400°F until tender and golden brown.
 If you have a convection setting on your oven, I highly recommend using it here.
-When I use convection bake on our Wolf oven, the panko gets deliciously browned and crisp.
+It helps the panko get especially browned and crisp.
 I don’t miss the traditional fried eggplant at all!

 - Layer it up!
 Spread some tomato sauce in the bottom of a large casserole dish.
 Add a layer of eggplant slices, more marinara, and half the sliced mozzarella.
 Repeat the layers, finishing it off with any remaining mozzarella and Parmesan cheeses.